vmware-archive/vsphere-storage-for-kubernetes/documentation/statefulsets.md

           storage: 1Gi
 ```

-This will create Persistent Volume Claims for each replica and provision a volume for each claim if an existing volume could be bound to the claim.
+This will create Persistent Volume Claims for each replica and provision a volume for each claim if an existing volume could not be bound to the claim.